derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 One deleted comment reads ["what could go wrong if Core said, lets HF to 2MB?"](https://removeddit.com/r/Bitcoin/comments/48zhos/_/d0nz17a/)

+#### 20 March 2016

+Luke Dashjr writes that the [Core devs know more about Bitcoin than Satoshi did.](https://www.reddit.com/r/btc/comments/4b7rpw/there_is_never_such_thing_as_too_much_demand/d16x5k3/)

+>I would say the majority of the Core dev team, including myself, are certainly smarter today with regard to Bitcoin, than Satoshi was in 2010.
+We've had 6 more years of R&D since then.

 #### 09 May 2016

 Blockstream files a patent for [*transferring ledger assets between blockchains via pegged sidechains.*](https://patents.google.com/patent/US20160330034A1/en)